mgjones1984/arcgzip/README.md

 arcgzip
 =======

-arcgzip.py is an alternative python library for gzip, of which focus is on the full support of gzip metadata.
+arcgzip.py is an alternative gzip library for python, of which focus is on the full support of gzip metadata.

 Specifically, this library enables you to ...